 Trim Level Breakdown

 The entry-level Azera comes standard with leather upholstery, power-adjustable and heated front seats, heated rear seats, a six-speaker AM/FM/CD/SiriusXM/HD radio stereo with a six-inch LCD display screen and USB and AUX inputs, Bluetooth connectivity with audio streaming, a rearview camera, dual-zone automatic climate control, a proximity key, cruise control, 18-inch alloy wheels, Blind Spot Detection (BSD) with Rear Cross-traffic Alert and Lane Change Assist.

 The Azera Limited adds a navigation system with an eight-inch screen, ventilated front seats, heated rear seats, a 14-speaker, 550-watt Logic 7 premium audio system, a LCD gauge cluster display, a power-adjustable steering column and interior ambient lighting.
-It also gains a panoramic sunroof, a rear parking assistance system, a power rear sunshade, manual side window sunshades, 19-inch alloy wheels, Lane Departure Warning, Forward Collision Warning and Automatic High Beam Assist.
+It also gains a panoramic sunroof, a rear parking assistance system, a power rear sunshade, manual side window sunshades, 19-inch alloy wheels, smart cruise control with stop/start capability, an electronic parking brake, Lane Departure Warning, Forward Collision Warning and Automatic High Beam Assist.

 The Azera faces strong competition from a resurgent full-size sedan segment, with notable rivals including the sleek Kia Cadenza, the refined Toyota Avalon and the all-around capable Chevrolet Impala.